March 25, 2016

 (4) The value of the proved reserves “Undiscounted, M$” and “Discounted at 10%, M$” includes a minimal amount of Oil and Condensate as well as Natural Gas Liquids.

-As of December 31, 2014, the combined gross daily production rate from 8 wells operated by our mineral lessees was approximately 3.679 million cubic feet of natural gas (mmcfg) and 157 barrels of oil per day (BOPD) with net daily production accruing to the Company of approximately .435 mmcfg and 3 BOPD.
+As of December 31, 2015, the combined gross daily production rate from 7 wells operated by our mineral lessees was approximately 1.638 million cubic feet of natural gas (Mmcfg) and 109 barrels of oil per day (BOPD) with net daily production accruing to the Company of approximately .264 Mmcfg and 2 BOPD.
 The foregoing production includes four wells producing from S/L 16158 in which we own a small interest.

-Meanwhile, another reserve study completed by T. J. Smith & Company, Inc. estimates that B&L’s proved reserves as of December 31, 2014 were approximately 9.4 BCFG and approximately 197 thousand barrels of oil (MBBL) which compared to 9.0 BCFG and 215 MBBL as of December 31, 2013.
-It should be noted that a significant component of B&L’s proved reserves as of December 31, 2014 are Proved Undeveloped (PUD).
-As is necessary with all PUD reserves, a well or wells must be drilled and completed to fully develop these PUD reserves.
-The foregoing reserves do not include any reserves attributable to FM O&G’s Highlander Area Well in which B&L is contractually entitled to a 1.5% ORRI.
+Two separate reserve studies have been completed by independent reservoir engineering firms which estimate that B&L’s proved reserves as of December 31, 2015 were approximately 10.0 Bcfg, approximately 184 thousand barrels of oil (Mbbl) and approximately 5,500 Mbbl of natural gas liquids which compared to 9.4 Bcfg and 197 Mbbl of oil as of December 31, 2014.
+It should be noted that a significant component of B&L’s proved reserves as of December 31, 2015 are Proved Undeveloped (PUD) attributed to B&L’s leasehold interest in a federal offshore block located in shallow water on the intercontinental shelf.
+As is necessary with all PUD reserves, a well or wells must be drilled and completed to fully develop these PUD reserves prior to the expiration of this leasehold interest.

-Additionally, as of December 31, 2014, B&L’s gross daily production was approximately 4.655 mmcfg and 336 barrels of oil from 7 wells with 1.685 mmcfg and 43 barrels of oil per day accruing to B&L.
+Additionally, as of December 31, 2015, B&L’s gross daily production was approximately 48.22 Mmcfg and 234 barrels of oil from 7 wells with 2.15 Mmcfg and 32 barrels of oil per day accruing to B&L.

-B&L has been assigned and is contractually entitled to a 1.5% of 8/8ths overriding royalty interest (ORRI) in the Lomond North/Highlander discovery well and in all mineral leases obtained by FM O&G in its Highlander project area located in Iberia, St. Martin, Assumption and Iberville Parishes, Louisiana.
-This means that 1.5% of the foregoing reserves estimate by FM O&G’s independent reservoir engineers would accrue to B&L if and when the Highlander field is fully developed by FM O&G.
+B&L has been assigned and is contractually entitled to a 1.5% of 8/8ths overriding royalty interest (ORRI) in the Highlander discovery well and in all mineral leases obtained and maintained by FM O&G in its Highlander project area located in Iberia, St. Martin, Assumption and Iberville Parishes, Louisiana.

 B&L was organized as a limited liability Company (LLC) under the laws of Louisiana in July of 2006.
 B&L’s members are the Company and Lake Eugenie Land & Development, Inc. (LKEU), which have membership percentages of 75% and 25%, respectively.

-During its meeting held on December 11, 2014, the Board of Directors declared a dividend of $.40 per outstanding share of common stock payable on Tuesday, December 30, 2014 to shareholders of record at the close of business on Monday, December 22, 2014.
-This represents a total cash dividend payment of $1,014,011 or $.40 per share in 2014.
-Since 2002, we have paid approximately $54,905,000 in total dividends.
+During its meeting held on December 14, 2015, the board of directors declared a dividend of $.125 per outstanding share of common stock payable on Wednesday, December 30, 2015 to shareholders of record at the close of business on Thursday, December 24, 2015.
+This represents a total cash dividend payment of $316,879 or $.125 per share in 2015.
+Since 2002, we have paid approximately $55,223,000 in total dividends.
 With our fee land based production depleting and no new meaningful wells being drilled on our fee lands, it will be difficult to maintain the level of dividends paid since 2002.

 Please remember to visit our website, www.biloximarshlandscorp.com, to obtain general information about the Company as well as historical annual reports and all press releases.
 We strongly recommend that all interested parties become familiar with the information available on the Company’s website: www.biloximarshlandscorp.com .